RezwanM/Speech-emotion-recognition-using-RNN/README.md

 The entire project was built using Python 3.0 (using Anaconda).

 **Note:** Please wait till a cell finishes running before you run the next cell in the Jupyter notebooks.
+The cells need to run in the correct order for the project to work properly.
 If a cell is running, an hourglass icon will appear beside the file name on your browser's tab.

 **Prerequisites**